exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_additional_dialect_specific_behavior.md

 The best way to find out how good the default mapping works for your source &mdash; run a manual [integration test](integration_testing.md) with [remote logging](../remote_logging.md) accessing a table with all data types available in the source.
 If you assume that you don't need to change data type conversion &mdash; go to the next checkpoint: [Implementing Query Rewriting](#implementing-query-rewriting)

 Let's look at a HIVE dialect example.
-We only want to change mapping for one data type: DECIMAL.
+We only want to change mapping for two data type: DECIMAL and BINARY.

 1. **Create `<Your dialect name>ColumnMetadataReader.java`** class that extends `BaseColumnMetadataReader.java`.